awslabs/aws-encryption-sdk-specification/proposals/2020-06-26_decrypt-max-header-size-max-body-size/proposal.md

 This change adds operational controls that more strictly bound some fields in the message header.
-Users who are especially concerned with the memory usage of their systems should consider setting these controls in order to put a stricter bound on the messages that the ESDK will decrypt.
+Users who are especially concerned with the memory usage of their systems should consider setting these controls to restrict resource consumption.

 This change breaks JS users who currently set `Max Body Size` and expect a message with a encrypted content field length of exactly `Max Body Size`